 Our students are provided with multiple opportunities to participate in a wide range of co-curricular activities.
 Students can choose from sport and physical activity sessions, music ensembles and choir, coding and chess clubs, visual arts or dance sessions and a host of other programs.
 Community service events, awareness raising and the work of the student-driven Sustainability Committee provide students with the opportunities to consider their responsibilities as members of communities both inside and outside school, and engage in activities to learn more about the situation and welfare of others.

-The happy, enthusiastic faces that we see in the Junior School each day provide all the evidence we need of the fun that results when learning happens!
+The joy and enthusiasm in the Junior School is evidence of the fun that results when learning happens.